 Issue of Shares

 The issue of shares is essentially the process by which companies create new shares to pass onto shareholders, who may themselves be new or existing shareholders.
 Companies can issue shares to both individuals and corporate bodies.
-We provide this service only to our customers who have formed their companies using our websites.

-Please note: Details of share issues will not be updated on the Companies House register until after the filing of the next confirmation statement.
+Details of share issues will not be updated on the Companies House register until after the filing of the next confirmation statement.
 Clients wishing to record share issues now, should file a confirmation statement.
 If share issues are required to open a business bank account, we always recommend filing a confirmation statement.

 We can prepare a confirmation statement as part of this order – at an additional cost of £24.99 +VAT.